trevormil/error-dashboard/README.md

 • Errors per 1000 lines of code is a common measurement used in almost all the visuals
 • Charts are either displayed by submission number or over time
 • For more info about a certain chart, hover over the data points to see the tooltips

-• Student View:
-o Two stacked area charts for how the student is progressing a) over time and b) by submission number o Two stacked area charts for how the class is progressing a) over time and b) by submission number o Bar chart showing the frequency of each error in the student’s most recent submission o Two line charts showing how the student is progressing vs the class 25, 50, 75th percentiles o Line chart comparing how students are doing compared to their other projects o Chart showing how many submissions the class has made and their stuck levels on those submissions both over time and by submission number
-• Teacher View
-o Stacked bar chart showing the top 20 students with the most errors in terms of number of errors/ kLOC o Stacked bar chart showing the top 20 students with the most errors in terms of “stuck level” o Bar chart showing the total frequency of each error for all submissions o Line charts showing how current project compares to other class’ performances on same project and to other projects within the same class o Two stacked area charts for how the class is progressing a) over time and b) by submission number o Chart showing how many submissions the class has made and their stuck levels on those submissions both over time and by submission number Part 3) Code Notes
+Part 3) Code Notes
 • Once it receives a file to process, it parses the csv file using PapaParse library and generates a google.visualization.DataTable out of the results